RoarAbiye/neovim.roar/README.md

     -   Nord

 -   **LSP**
-    -   😴 Mason
+    -   😴 mason
-    -   🛠 Mason-lspconfig
+    -   🛠 mason-lspconfig
-    -   ⚙️ Rust_analyzer
+    -   ⚙️  rust_analyzer
-    -   💻 Tsserver
+    -   💻 tsserver

-> > Refer the neovim guid on how to setup LSP servers.
-In nevim tpye `:help lsp`
+> > Refer the neovim guide on how to setup LSP servers.
+In neovim type `:help lsp`

 -   **Null LS**